 But they’re also an entertaining treat for all ages (21+ of course!) that can still be enjoyed in moderation.
 They can even be made alcohol-free if you so choose!

 Case in point: My family sometimes does Jell-O shots at football game tailgates, and it’s a nice way to toast our team as a group before heading into the stadium.

-It’s that camaraderie that inspired these Gourmet Apple Cider Bourbon Jell-O Shots.
+It’s that camaraderie that inspired these Apple Cider Jell-O Shots with Bourbon.

 I wanted to come up with an autumnal dessert drink to enjoy with my family and friends in celebration of the holidays, and I teamed up with Martinelli’s to bring you this super fun and delicious recipe.

 Apple Cider Jell-O Shots are definitely not your average Jell-O shots.
 I’m not a fan of using the artificially flavored powdered stuff and plain vodka.

 There’s so much more room for creativity!
 I much prefer to make my own flavors of Jell-O shots with delicious raw ingredients, and that’s where Martinelli’s comes in.